BlackSnufkin/BYOVD/README.md

 This section demonstrates the complete A-Z reverse engineering methodology using the TfSysMon driver as a practical example.
 This process applies to any x64 Windows kernel driver analysis.

+## 🎯 Step 0: Pre-Analysis - Function Import Screening

+Check driver imports before starting reverse engineering.

+A basic process killer driver requires 2 things:

+a way to get a handle on a process (for instance **ZwOpenProcess** or **NtOpenProcess**)

+a way to terminate the process (for instance  **ZwTerminateProcess** or **NtTerminateProcess**)

+Check if a driver imports both function types.
+If a driver has in its imported functions Nt/ZwOpenProcess AND Nt/ZwTerminateProcess then it's a potential process killer driver candidate.

+Only after confirming these imports should you proceed to detailed reverse engineering in IDA Pro.

 ### 🛠️ Prerequisites for x64 Driver Analysis

 **Required Tools:**